jacobtomlinson/website/content/posts/2019/2019-08-25-why-your-profile-picture-is-important.md

 <img src="/images/1566567102964.png" width="50%" />

 ## Use the same picture everywhere

 Be consistent with your profile picture.
 It is the way people will identify you between platforms.
 If you use one picture in Slack and a different one on GitHub people will have to put in some effort to identify you when they switch contexts.
+It doesn't sound like much but the small discontinuity may disrupt someone's mental image of you.

 That being said different pictures may be better suited to different platforms.
 You may want a professional headshot on your LinkedIn and a fun photo from a family occasion on your Facebook profile.
 My advice here is that you should be consistent within your various communities.
 If you use Twitter, GitHub and Slack regularly for work then it is helpful to have the same picture across them.

-You could also use this to create a distinction between your work and home personas.
-You may want one picture for work and then a totally different one on personal channels like Facebook and Instagram.
+You could also use this to create a distinction between your work and home personas with a different image for each.

 ## Don't change your picture often

 To continue the point above, people will learn to recognise you by your profile picture across various platforms.
-If you change that image too regularly people will have to learn to recognise you again at a glance every time.
+If you change that image too regularly people will have to re-learn to recognise at a glance each time.

 Find a picture that you like, that presents you in the way you want people to see you and then stick with it.
 As long as that picture still accurately represents you then you're fine!
 If you've cut your hair, grown a beard or gone grey it might be time for an update.

 # Conclusion

 These general tips are intended to help you choose a profile picture that will hopefully ease communication.
-Breaking some of these rules isn't going to hurt your work relationships so don't worry if your current picture doesn't follow all of these rules.
+Breaking some of these rules isn't going to hurt your work relationships so don't worry if your current picture doesn't follow all of them.
 It is just something to bear in mind next time you update your picture.

 Lastly a quick thank you to all the creators who made their photos free to use on [unsplash](https://unsplash.com/).
 It really helped me put this article together with examples.